gehtsoft-usa/Gehtsoft.Barcodes/README.md

 ----------

 List of parameters of user API methods:

+EAN8, EAN13, UPC-A, GS1-128A, GS1-128B, GS1-128C barcodes:
 - data - the input data for the barcode.
 - barcodeType - the barcode type.
 - lineColor - the color of barcode lines.
 - backColor - the background color.
 - showDataLabel - defines whether the input data is printed under the barcode lines.
 - heightToCut - the height in pixels or in percent to be cut from the top of the barcode lines to reduce the standard height.
-- barcodeWidthMultiplier - the pixel scaling of the resulting barcode image.
+- scaleMultiplier - the pixel scaling of the resulting barcode image.
+- hasQuietZones - defines whether the barcode has quiet zones.
+- barcodeRotation - defines barcode rotation angle.

+QR codes:
 - encoding - the QR code encoding.
 - levelCorrection - the level of error correction.
-- scaleMultiplier - the pixel scaling of the resulting QR code image.
 - foregroundColor - the QR code color.
 - backgroundColor - the background color.
+- scaleMultiplier - the pixel scaling of the resulting QRcode image.
-- hasQuietZone - defines whether the QR code has a quiet zone.
+- hasQuietZones - defines whether the QR code has quiet zones.

 More information
 ================